 Tree Huggers Wanted

-Step into the forest, breathe deeply, and awaken your senses.
-Welcome to Dharma Wilding, a unique, heart-centered practice offered by the Buddhist Faith Fellowship (BFF) from April through October on select weekend mornings and afternoons.
 Created and guided by Rev. G.R.
-Lewis, Dharma Wilding Guide and BFF teacher with over 35 years of experience in Buddhist practice, this experience blends the proven restorative power of forest immersion with time-tested Buddhist teachings.
+Lewis, M.A., Dharma Wilding Guide and BFF Guiding Teacher with over 35 years of experience in Buddhist practice, this experience gently blends the restorative power of mindful immersion in nature with profound Buddhist-inspired teachings.

 The Benefits of Dharma Wilding